-Fuyu persimmons and Hachiya persimmons are the most commonly available persimmons in North America.
-They are both from a genus called "fruit of the gods" in Greek, and they both come into season in the fall and are available into early winter.
+Fuyu and Hachiya persimmons are the most commonly available persimmons in North America.
+They are both from the genus Diospyros, Greek for "fruit of the gods," and they both are available into early winter after coming into season in the fall.

-Hachiyas are thought of as "baking" persimmons and are commonly peeled and pureed into a pulp to add to baked goods.
+Hachiyas are thought of as "baking" persimmons and are commonly peeled and puréed into a pulp to add to baked goods.
 They add stable moisture and a mild, pumpkin-like flavor to cakes, puddings, and other treats.
-Unlike Fuyu persimmons, they work less well raw, since they need to be so very ripe and thus super soft to be tasty.
+Unlike Fuyu persimmons, they work less well raw since they need to be very ripe (and thus super soft) to be tasty.

 They are also used to make hoshigaki, Japanese dried persimmons that are hung to dry.
 Hoshigaki are dried Hachiya persimmons that have been hung to dry and then massaged to bring their sugars to the outside, making them look frosted.
 They are intensely sweet and a bit chewy.
 Because of the intensive labor involved in making true hoshigaki and not just dried persimmons—and there is indeed a difference—they aren't widely available.

 What Do Persimmons Taste Like?

 Persimmons are in season during the late fall and aren't typically sold year-round.
 Look for fresh persimmons from October to January at grocery stores, specialty markets, Asian grocers, and farmers' markets.

 Choose fruit that feels heavy, firm, and is free of soft spots.
 Symmetrical persimmons are best since the lop-sided ones can contain large seeds.
 Little black dots are okay—they're caused by the sun and don't affect the taste.